256x/launcher/README.md

 Instead, use the Renaming feature to curate your own priority list — prefix an app with 'a_' to bring it to the top, or 'z_' to push it down.
 It's a small friction that makes you more deliberate about what you launch.
+## Why no gestures?
+Gestures require muscle memory and are often hidden.
+Literal Launcher is built on a single principle: **Tap what you see**.
+Every element on your screen is a direct target — the clock, the date, the battery level, and six positional slots.
+That's 10 apps, always one tap away, with zero learning curve.
+The bottom center opens your notification panel.
+No complex swipes.
+No hidden shortcuts.
+Just intentional taps.

 ## The "Chest": Not for Hiding, but for Archiving
 Most launchers have a "Hide Apps" feature — but to use a hidden app,